 * To be considered for specific Combined Program awards we advise applicants to the JD/MBA, MGA/MGA, Skoll/MBA and Pharma/MBA Programs to apply by the Round Two deadline.

-** All international applicants are highly encouraged to apply by Round Three in order to ensure ample time for visa processing after accepting the offer of admission.
+** All international applicants (excluding US Citizens) are highly encouraged to apply by Round Three in order to ensure ample time for visa processing after accepting the offer of admission.

 1. Undergraduate Degree

-- Typically, a minimum GPA of 3.0 in the final year of a bachelor’s degree from a recognized university.
+- A minimum GPA of 3.0 in the final year of a bachelor’s degree from a recognized university.

 - We require your official transcript sent directly from each institution where you earned a degree.
 Take a look at our Transcript Guide to make sure you meet official transcript requirements.